dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Join-Point.md

 The above YML does the following:
 1. Downloads the job artifacts from the two dependent jobs.
 The job artifact payload contains the artifacts/packages and artifacts/assets folders.
 2. Places the downloaded folders into the VMR's artifacts folder, i.e. `Windows_x64_Artifacts/packages` -> `/artifacts/packages` and `Windows_X64_Artifacts/assets` -> `/artifacts/assets`.
-   Asset selection: In case of duplicates (i.e. rid agnostic `System.CommandLine.nupkg` package that gets produced in all verticals), the artifact from the primary dependent job wins.
+   Artifact selection: In case of duplicates (i.e. rid agnostic `System.CommandLine.nupkg` package that gets produced in all verticals), the artifact from the primary dependent job wins.
 3. Invokes the VMR's build script and passes the `DotNetBuildPass=2` msbuild property in addition to the other parameters in.
 4. The VMR build then traverses all repositories and only builds the join components that are declared to be built in `DotNetBuildPass=2`.
 5. The VMR then only publishes the new components that got produced in that vertical and the new build manifest.
 The archive name will still be the job name, i.e. `Windows_x64_BuildPass2_Artifacts.zip`.